 Former member of the Office of the Chairman of Morgan Stanley.
 Mr. Scully has nearly 35 years of experience in the financial services industry.
 He served as a member of the Office of the Chairman of Morgan Stanley from 2007 until his retirement in January 2009, where he had previously been Co-President of the firm, Chairman of global capital markets and Vice Chairman of investment banking.
 Prior to joining Morgan Stanley in 1996, he served as a Managing Director at Lehman Brothers and at Salomon Brothers Inc. He currently serves on the boards of KKR & Co.
-LP, a private equity and asset management firm, Chubb Limited (formerly ACE Limited), a global property and casualty company, and UBS Group AG, a global financial services company.
-Previously, he served as a director of Bank of America Corporation, GMAC Financial Services and MSCI Inc. and as a Public Governor of FINRA, Inc., the Financial Industry Regulatory Authority.
-Mr. Scully holds a bachelor's degree from Princeton University and an MBA from Harvard Business School, where he currently serves on its Board of Dean's Advisors.
-Mr. Scully's global management experience, financial acumen, business development knowledge and investor insights, along with his public company board experience, make him a valuable member of our Board.
+Inc., a private equity and asset management firm; Chubb Limited, a global property and casualty company; and UBS Group AG, a global financial services company.
+Previously, he served as a director of Bank of America Corporation, GMAC Financial Services and MSCI Inc., and as a Public Governor of FINRA, Inc., the Financial Industry Regulatory Authority.
+Mr. Scully holds a bachelor's degree from Princeton University and an MBA from Harvard Business School, where he previously served on its Board of Dean's Advisors.
+Mr. Scully's global management experience, financial acumen, M&A expertise and investor insights, along with his public company board experience, make him a valuable member of our Board.